Updated: Nov 14

 Near and Far Transfer (Pan & Agarwal, 2020)

 Transfer of learning goes beyond near and far transfer.
 For example, positive transfer occurs when learning in one context enhances or improves a related performance in a different context.
 Negative transfer occurs when learning in one context interferes or negatively impacts performance in different context.
-Low road transfer occurs when the initial learning task and the transfer task are sufficiently similar in context and conditions that there is a high level of automaticity.
+Low road transfer occurs when the initial learning task and the transfer task are sufficiently similar in context and conditions so there is a high level of automaticity.
 High road transfer requires being able to identify mindful abstractions and connections from the initial learning task and the transfer task.
 Other types of transfer include vertical and lateral, literal and figural, and specific and non-specific.
-Galoyan and Betts (2021) provide a table in “Integrative Transfer of Learning Model and Implications for Higher Education” that includes types, models, and taxonomies of transfer with descriptions and foci.
+Galoyan and Betts (2021) provide a table in the article “Integrative Transfer of Learning Model and Implications for Higher Education” that includes types, models, and taxonomies of transfer with descriptions and foci.
 The authors also provide an integrative model of transfer of learning for teaching across educational formats.

 Traditional Models and Taxonomies of Transfer (Goloyan & Betts, 2021)

 Integrative Transfer of Learning Model (Goloyan & Betts, 2021)

 Three critical challenges for students with transfer of learning include (a) prior knowledge, (b) understanding how to transfer knowledge and skills beyond well-structured problems to ill-structured problems and across real-world contexts, and (c) time to practice transfer.
 Understanding the prospects and conditions that support transfer of learning is critical in supporting pedagogical practice and lifelong learning.

 Resources on Transfer of Learning and Types of Transfer:

-In designing new courses, revising current ones, or pivoting across formats, the question to ask is: What’s in your course?
 Learn more about how INTERACT123 can support your work with transfer of learning.
-Dr. Kristen Betts